adrian-rosario/node-react-udemy/README.md

 ## Project Two, ticketing - users, sales, payments

+### 8. SignIn started

+- using same pattern of using session JWT as the SignUp

 ### 7. Cookie, Kubernetes Secret, JWT

 - session cookie is authored when a User is created, JSON web token value is written in the cookie